kottans/algorithm_club/README.md

 >since we are just starting  - we will be happy to welcome new participants

-0. join our gitter chat linked to this project
+0. Join our gitter chat linked to this project
 1. Fork this repo.
 2. Create subdirectory `%username%` in `\tasks` directory.
 3. Send a pull request your work could be included and reviewed